Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

 Test-driven development follows a three-phase process:

 - <span style="color:red">Red</span>.
 We write a failing test (including possible compilation failures).
 We run the test suite to verify the failing tests.
-Green.
-We write just enough production code to make the test green.
-We run the test suite to verify this.

 - <span style="color:green">Green</span>.
 We write just enough production code to make the test green.
 We run the test suite to verify this.